AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootTwoDataSourceBuilderKickoff/README.md

 **[How To Configure Two Data Sources With Two Connection Pools](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootTwoDataSourceBuilderKickoff)**

+**Note:** The best way to tune the connection pool parameters consist in using [Flexy Pool](https://github.com/vladmihalcea/flexy-pool) by Vlad Mihalcea.
+Via [Flexy Pool](https://github.com/vladmihalcea/flexy-pool) you can find the optim settings that sustain high-performance of your connection pool.

 **Description:** This is a kickoff application that uses two data sources (two MySQL databases, one named `players_db` and one named `coaches_db`) with two connection pools (each database uses its own HikariCP connection pool with different settings).
 Based on the above recipes is pretty easy to configure two connection pools from two different providers as well.

 **Key points:**\